MYRSO Glossary of Terms

-Tolerance - Ones susceptibility to the effects of cannabis, it's endocanabinoids, and is used often as a determinant for appropriate dosing.
+Tolerance - One's susceptibility to the effects of cannabis, it's endocannabinoids and is used often as a determinant for appropriate dosing.

 THC - Tetrahydrocannabinol (THC) is one of at least 114 cannabinoids identified to cannabis.
 THC is the principal psychoactive constituent of cannabis.

-THCV - Tetrahydrocannabivarin is a cannabinoid found in some flower strains that provide energy and can act as an appetite supression.
+THCV - Tetrahydrocannabivarin is a cannabinoid found in some flower strains that provide energy and can act as appetite suppression.